Slack for customer support teams

 Hold meetings or weekly syncs

-Make your working day more efficient by holding weekly huddles and team catch-up meetings in Slack.
+Make your workday more efficient by holding weekly stand-up meetings and team syncs in Slack.
 Set reminders in a channel for your teammates to update meeting agendas or share reports and analytics.

-Use Slack calls for voice or video meetings for one-to-one chats with remote employees.
-On the Standard subscription and above, share your screen for presentations and live demos.
+Use Slack calls for voice or video meetings for one-on-one’s with remote employees.
+On the Standard plan and above, share your screen for presentations and live demos.

 If you prefer face-to-face meetings, use Slack posts to record meeting notes, then share the post for anyone who missed the meeting or to refer to later.

 Working together in Slack means active and speedy collaboration.
 Create channels organized by subject matter — by SKU number or product name — to share support requests and openly discuss the best way forward with the subject matter experts.

 Share drafts of responses for tricky customer inquiries, and include the link to the support ticket or tweet to give the person reviewing more context.
 Start a thread to leave feedback, keeping the comments focused and organized.

 Track tickets and response times